-Prerequisite(s): 103-102 Microsoft Office Suite and 557-111 Fnd of Library & Info Services and 557-129 Online Learning & Technologies
+Prerequisite(s): 103-102 Microsoft Office Suite and 557-111 Fnd of Library & Info Services and (557-129 Online Learning & Technologies or 890-115 Online Success Strategies)

 557-125 | Children's Literature & Srvs // 3 Credits

 This course introduces children's literature and related services in a variety of library types and educational settings.
 Emphasis will be on evaluating and selecting children's literature, developing engaging displays and activities, incorporating technologies and media into children's services, and presenting children's library materials.
 Trends, challenges, controversies, and barriers will also be discussed.
 The scope of this course is children ages 0 to 11.